Abou Diaby: 2006–2009

 In Diaby's first full season with Arsenal, he scored his first goal on 22 September 2007 in the club's 5–0 win over Derby County.
 Three days later, he assisted on a goal in a 2–0 League Cup win over Newcastle United.
 In December 2007, Diaby scored goals in back-to-back matches for the first time in his career.
 He scored the first goal on 12 December in the team's final Champions League group stage match against Romanian club Steaua București.
 Arsenal won the match 2–1.
 Six days later, Diaby scored Arsenal's opening goal in the club's 3–2 away win over Blackburn Rovers in the League Cup.
 Diaby failed to chart anything statistical for the rest of the winter months aside from an assist in a 4–1 win over Everton.
 On 29 March 2008, Diaby was sent off for the first time in his professional career in a league match against Bolton Wanderers for a studs-up tackle on defender Grétar Steinsson.
 Diaby was defended by Wenger who stated "I don't think Diaby's tackle was malicious, it was more protective".
 Wenger also stated that Diaby's tackle should not be compared to what had happened to teammate Eduardo da Silva a few weeks earlier.
-Wenger was, subsequently, criticized by the English media for flip-flopping on the subject due to providing differing statements when Arsenal players are on the receiving end of tackles and when they are the aggressors.

 After serving his red card suspension, Diaby featured in only one match in the final two months of the season.
 The match was the second leg of the club's quarter-final Champions League tie against Liverpool.
 In the match, Diaby netted the opening goal to give Arsenal, who drew 1–1 in the first leg, a 2–1 advantage.
 Arsenal, however, conceded four goals from Liverpool and lost the tie 5–3 on aggregate.
 Following the match against Liverpool, Diaby began struggling with a thigh injury.
 After the injury relapsed in a reserve match in late April, Diaby was ruled out for the rest of the season.